gearglow/ReptiliaWithATwist/The List.md

 Elysia nodded gratefully.
 "Makes sense.
 Thanks, Luna-love."

 "Speaking of spells," Izzy chimed in.
 "What did you hit us all with right at the start?
 It left me twitchy for like half a lap!"

+"That's a bit of a long story, actually," Elysia said sheepishly.

+"It must be," Fleur said.
+"Lightning magic is ze stuff of myth!"

+Hermione snorted.
+"That's only because anti-lightning wards are overly broad, and nobody bothered to update them over the centuries."

+Izzy stared.
+"Wait, _seriously?_ Why didn't they just use lightning rods?"

+"That's what _I_ said!"
+Hermione agreed.
+"Anyway, we fixed it."

+"_What._" Cedric said.

+Luna giggled.
+"We fixed it!
+There's a lightning rod now, and the wards are fixed."

+"By 'we'," Anna asked, slowly, "you mean your professors, right?"

+Elysia winked.
+"That'd be telling."

+"That's a 'no' if I ever heard one," Izzy muttered.

+"And anyway," Elysia continued, "Professor Snape is ecstatic about it.
+He actually did a happy-dance when he found out."

+"That might have been because muggle electronics work here now," Hermione said.

+"Is _that_ why he's been so much nicer this year?"
+Cedric asked.

+"Nah, he only found out a week ago," Elysia said.
+"The lightning ward's been fixed all semester.
+We've been having movie nights and everything."

+"Ohmygosh, have you seen Jurassic Park yet?"
+Izzy gushed.
+"It just came out on tape last month!"

+Hermione's eyes gleamed.

+Elysia giggled.
+"Hey Robbie?
+Think you can snag a copy by tonight?"

+"No problem!"
+Robbie said, snapping a jaunty salute.

+"Awesome!
+Movie night in the Room tonight, then!
+You lot care to join us?"
+Elysia asked.

+"Yeah!"
+Izzy bounced gleefully in her seat.

+"Alright," Anna agreed.

+"*Ahem,*" Rita interjected.
+"You were saying about the lightning spell?"

+"Oh, right.
+The chain-lightning stunner."
+Elysia grinned a bit sheepishly.
+"Bit of a family secret, that, sorry.
+You can't expect me to give away _all_ of my tricks, after all."